 - It's a single weekly amount.
-The full amount has been set at £221.20 for 2024/25. - However, you may get more or less than this full amount, depending on your individual circumstances. - The full amount will be given to people with at least 35 years of National Insurance (NI) contributions or credits (although deductions are made where someone has been contracted out of the Additional State Pension scheme in the past and this can result in less than the full amount being available even if 35 years' NI contributions have been made). - To qualify for any new State Pension, people will need at least 10 years of contributions.
-Those with between 10 and 34 years of contributions will receive a proportion of the pension. - People with a pre and post 6 April 2016 NI record may receive a full new State Pension with less than 35 qualifying years and some new State Pension with less than 10 qualifying years, as the old State Pension system required between one and 30 qualifying years and the 'starting amount' is the higher of the two systems. - It will be an individual entitlement, so in general there will be no special rules for people who are married or in civil partnerships, bereaved or divorced. - Pension Credit and other means-tested benefits will continue to provide a safety net for people with low incomes. - You may get more or less than the full amount of the new State Pension depending on your NI contributions. - As most people claiming the new State Pension will have already built up NI contributions under the old system, they will be given a 'starting amount'.
-This will be the higher of: - The amount they would have received under the old system including basic and additional pension - The amount they would get if the new State Pension had been in place at the start of their working life.
+The full amount has been set at £230.25 for 2025/26. - However, you may get more or less than this full amount, depending on your individual circumstances. - The full amount will be given to people with at least 35 years of National Insurance (NI) contributions or credits (although deductions are made where someone has been contracted out of the Additional State Pension scheme in the past and this can result in less than the full amount being available even if 35 years' NI contributions have been made). - To qualify for any new State Pension, people will need at least 10 years of contributions.
+Those with between 10 and 34 years of contributions will receive a proportion of the pension. - People with a pre and post 6 April 2016 NI record may receive a full new State Pension with less than 35 qualifying years and some new State Pension with less than 10 qualifying years, as the old State Pension system required between one and 30 qualifying years and the 'starting amount' is the higher of the two systems. - It will be an individual entitlement, so in general there will be no special rules for people who are married or in civil partnerships, bereaved or divorced. - Pension Credit and other means-tested benefits will continue to provide a safety net for people with low incomes. - Anyone who had already been paying National Insurance before 6 April 2016 was given a state pension 'starting amount' in 2016 of the higher of: - The amount they would have received under the pre-2016 old state pension system including basic and additional state pension - The amount they would have received if the post-2016 new State Pension had been in place throughout their working life

-When working out the starting amount a deduction will be made if you have been in a 'contracted out' personal or workplace pension scheme - for example if you have been a member of a public sector pension.
+When working out the starting amount a deduction was made if you had ever been 'contracted out' of the additional state pension via a personal or workplace pension scheme - for example if you have been a member of a public sector pension.
 If you were contracted out at some point you will either have paid NI contributions at a lower rate because you were paying into a contracted out pension instead or you will have paid the normal rate of NI with the government then paying a rebate into your private pension plan.

 If your starting amount is more than the full amount of the new State Pension, any amount over that level will be protected and paid in addition to the new State Pension when you start to claim it.
-Any qualifying years you have after 5th April 2016 won't add more to your State Pension.
+In this situation, any National Insurance qualifying years you have after 5 April 2016 won't add more to your State Pension.

-If your starting amount is less than the full amount of the new State Pension you may have been able to increase your State Pension by adding more qualifying years to your NI record after 5 April 2016.
+If your starting amount is less than the full amount of the new State Pension you may be able to increase your state pension by adding more qualifying years to your NI record after 5 April 2016.
 You can normally do this until you reach the full new State Pension amount or reach State Pension age - whichever is first.
-Each qualifying year on your NI record after 5 April 2016 will add an extra 1/35th of the State Pension figure to your State Pension entitlement (so £6.32 extra per week for each qualifying year added).
+Each qualifying year on your NI record after 5 April 2016 adds an extra 1/35th of the State Pension figure to your State Pension entitlement (so around £6.57 extra per week for each additional qualifying year added, based on the 2025/26 state pension figure).